aosabook/500lines/dagoba/chapter.md

 Linear types would allow us to avoid expensive copy-on-write schemes or complicated persistent data structures, while still retaining the benefits of immutability -- in this case, avoiding spooky action at a distance.
 Two references to the same mutable data structure act like a pair of walkie-talkies, allowing whoever holds them to communicate directly.
 Those walkie-talkies can be passed around from function to function, and cloned to create a whole set of walkie-talkies.
 This completely subverts the natural communication channels your code already possesses.
 In a system with no concurrency you can sometimes get away with it, but introduce multithreading or asynchronous behavior and all those walkie-talkies squawking can really be a drag.

 JS lacks linear types, but we can get the same effect if we're really, really disciplined.
 Which we will be.
 For now.

-NOTE: see // state note below: keeping it in the driver loop aids instrumentation & debugging (& cloning), cuts down on per-pipe garbage, and keeps the pipetype functions "pure" in the sense that they don't keep local state, are referentially transparent [ish] and don't cause effects [ish].

 TODO: discuss OPT note
 TODO: discuss incoming gremlins note